Person · Science

 Explore the timeline of Brian Kobilka, an eminent American physician and biochemist, renowned for his groundbreaking work on G protein-coupled receptors (GPCRs).
 This detailed timeline highlights key moments in Kobilka's career, from his education and pivotal research at Stanford University to his Nobel Prize-winning discoveries.
 Dive into the life of a scientist whose contributions have greatly advanced our understanding of cellular signaling.

-Born: May 30, 1955
+Born May 30, 1955

-Professor of Molecular and Cellular Physiology
+Known as Professor of Molecular and Cellular Physiology

 Yale University School of Medicine